Gun Law in Arkansas

 Open Carry

 There has been a lot of confusion and debate over the legality of open carry in Arkansas.
 In 2018, the Arkansas Court of Appeals issued an opinion settling the debate and ending that confusion.
 In the case titled Jamie Taft v.
 State of Arkansas, No. CR-18-353, the Arkansas Court of Appeals stated “[m]erely possessing a weapon is not a crime in the State of Arkansas.”
 The Arkansas Court of Appeals reached this conclusion by interpreting Ark.
 Code § 5-73-120(a).
-This interpretation is consistent with that of the Arkansas AG, who issued an Opinion on Ark.
+This interpretation is consistent with that of the Arkansas AG, which issued an Opinion on Ark.
 Code § 5-73-120(a) several years prior.
 However, this is still subject to the specified restrictions in the “Criminal Provisions” above.

 Additional Arkansas Gun Laws